Learn How to Profit From Share Trading

 Rule #5 is to always have 90 percent of your capital in a medium to long term portfolio of high quality stocks and only ever use 10 percent to invest in highly leveraged markets, which I outlined in detail in my four golden rules to investing in shares.

 With the 90 percent invested in a medium to long term portfolio, hold between 5 and 12 stocks and always be prepared to go to cash if the market warrants.
-Of the 10 percent invested in highly leveraged markets, never hold more than 4 positions at any one time so as to minimize your risk and only ever invest 80 percent of your available capital, leaving the remaining 20 per cent in the event of a margin call.
+Of the 10 percent invested in highly leveraged markets, never hold more than 4 positions at any one time so as to minimise your risk and only ever invest 80 percent of your available capital, leaving the remaining 20 per cent in the event of a margin call.

 6) Have a solid plan